Every Kid's Yoga:

 The meaning of the word yoga is “to yoke,” which speaks to the fact that yoga is all about the integration of mind, body, and spirit.
 In accordance with this definition and intention, we at Every Kid’s Yoga approach the art of teaching yoga to groups of children as an integrated process that views kids along a continuum in terms of ability and need.
 Because we are likely to encounter those identified as “typically developing” alongside those identified as having “special needs,” yoga teachers must have the ability to quickly assess group and individual needs and to respond accordingly.

->

-> In addition to learning all you need to know about creating inclusive yoga classes for children ages 3-12, you will learn to:
+This program is appropriate for yoga teachers and for parents, classroom teachers, and therapists with a personal yoga practice who are interested in sharing the gift of yoga with children.
+In addition to learning all you need to know about creating inclusive yoga classes for children ages 3-12, you will learn to:

->

-> - Appreciate children along a continuum in terms of ability and need
+- Appreciate children along a continuum in terms of ability and need

 - Create developmentally appropriate yoga classes for groups of children with varied abilities and needs

 - Determine the degree of structure and predictability your group needs in order to be successful and know how to give it to them

 - Relate on a deeper more personal level to the diagnoses and challenges that you are likely to encounter when working with groups of children